-On the frontline north of Kyiv, Ukrainian forces claim to retake territory
+On the front-line outside Kyiv, Ukrainian forces claim to retake territory

 In the maze of trenches, Volodymr Boyarsky, 49, a soldier with a thick mustache, leaned against a dirt wall.

-“The opponent has been pushed back and surrounded, so for the last two days it’s been calmer," he said.
-But until recently, "artillery was placed here and we were fighting back because the Russians were attacking. "
+“The opponent has been pushed back and surrounded, so for the last two days it’s been calmer,” he said.
+But until recently, “artillery was placed here, and we were fighting back because the Russians were attacking.”

 Nearby, soldier Volodymyr Zavaliuk briefly looked away from his lookout point to describe how he was transferred here two days ago.
-He said it is had been calmer than other hot spots nearby.
+He said it is calmer than other hot spots nearby.

 The position is strategic, he said, because it is so close to the capital.
 “We expect victory,” he said.

-Standing in the network of trenches on the outskirts of a forested area, Syrsky handed out medals to about a dozen soldiers who gathered inan area covered with camouflage netting.
+Standing in the network of trenches on the outskirts of a forested area, Syrsky handed out medals to about a dozen soldiers who gathered in an area covered with camouflage netting.
 A white dog lay in the dirt unfazed as Syrsky called the troops’ names one by one and they stepped forward grinning to claim their medals and shake his hand.
 “I serve the nation of Ukraine!” they shouted.

 “Glory to Ukraine!” the other soldiers shouted back.